My VBAC Birth Story

 Okay, so if you read Birth – Round One, you know I ended up having a c-section.
 So when I was pregnant with my second son, my doctor asked me if I’d thought about my birthing options.
 I just said “Er, I thought I’d have to have another c-section.
 Isn’t that the rule?”
 Turns out it isn’t anymore.
 She suggested I try giving birth vaginally this time.
 That’s when I started to sweat – well sweat more that I usually do when I’m pregnant which is up there with a Tijuana toilet tank.
 If I’d had it my way, I would have had a zipper installed where my first incision was so we could just pop any subsequent children out.
 So I made a deal with her, if she gave me an epidural before I was induced, then I’d give it a try.

-[note: My doctor decided to induce me at 38 weeks in an effort to have me give birth to a slightly less mammoth baby than my first son (who was 10lb 1oz. at 41 weeks), thus avoiding breaking me open like party favour.
-I thought this was a very good idea.]
+[note: My doctor decided to induce me at 38 weeks in an effort to have me give birth to a slightly less mammoth baby than my first son (who was 10lb 1oz. at 41 weeks), thus avoiding breaking me open like party favor.
+I thought this was a very good idea, although, many medical professionals may disagree.]

 Twas the Night Before Birthin’